essentuki/mqrd/README.md

 # MQRD v1.2
-Make Your Day a Good Day! -- To-Do List for a Terminal
+Make Your Day a Good Day! -- To-Do List program for a Terminal

 Current version: 1.2